xianyingkong/diffusion-text-generation/docs/index.md

 ![diffusion_img](/assets/model_comparison.JPG){: #very-small-img}
 {: refdef}

-Figure below visually depicts the embedding space of positive and negative words learned by our model and shows how the model can **clearly cluster similar words belonging to comedies or tragedies**.
+Figure 1 below visually depicts the embedding space of positive and negative words learned by our model and shows how the model can **clearly cluster similar words belonging to comedies or tragedies**.

 <br>

 {:refdef: style="text-align: center;"}
 ![diffusion_img](/assets/tragedies_comedies.png){: #very-small-img}
 {: refdef}
-<p style="font-size: large; text-align: center;"><strong style="font-size: smaller;">UMAP projection of word embeddings by positive and negative sentiments</strong></p>
+<p style="font-size: large; text-align: center;"><strong style="font-size: smaller;">Figure 1: UMAP projection of word embeddings by positive and negative sentiments</strong></p>

 <br>

 When the model is trained with character names at the start of each conversation in the source-target pairs, we find the our model is **able to capture some level of social network amongst the characters**.
-Figure visually depicts the embedding space of character names in selected plays and shows how our model can associate characters of the same play.
+Figure 2 below visually depicts the embedding space of character names in selected plays and shows how our model can associate characters of the same play.

 <br>

 {:refdef: style="text-align: center;"}
 ![diffusion_img](/assets/social_net.png){: #very-small-img}
 {: refdef}
-<p style="font-size: large; text-align: center;"><strong style="font-size: smaller;">UMAP projection of character names in selected famous plays</strong></p>
+<p style="font-size: large; text-align: center;"><strong style="font-size: smaller;">Figure 2: UMAP projection of character names in selected famous plays</strong></p>

 <br>